Net profit of banks declines despite increase in net interest income

 The average bad debt of the banks has reached 2.26 percent.
 In the last FY, the average bad debt was Rs 1.06 percent.
 The bad debt increased by double compared to the last FY which has also affected the net profit.

-The gold price has gained while the silver price has declined on April 28.
+The gold price has declined while the silver price has gained on July 11.